etamity/dashpad/README.md

 Jenkins.build('some_job', function(err, data) {})
 ```

-For connecting to different endpoint, you can use `JenkinsConnect` function to construct a new object to use it.
+For connecting to different endpoint, we can use `JenkinsConnect` function to construct a new object to use it.

 ``` js
 const { JenkinsConnect } = Dashpad.platform;